soz223/unibrainassistant.com/src/posts/get_started.md

 5. Chat with your data right in the browser:

    ```
-   ❯ skip segmentation
+   ❯ skip segmentation and do the whole preprocessing
    ❯ how does parcellation work?
-   ❯ show only the brain network results
+   ❯
    ```